-Tour starts at the Comfort Inn & Suites lobby, 7007 Grover St, Omaha
+Tour starts at the Comfort Inn & Suites, 7007 Grover St, Omaha

-Price includes coach transportation, private guided tour guides, driver gratuity and box lunch
+Price includes coach transportation, tour guides, driver gratuity, and box lunch

 Highlights: Private guided tour of Neihardt Center Museum in Bancroft, Nebraska, with Neihardt scholar and historian - The Scared Loop Prayer Garden - John G. Neihardt Study Building - Dr. Susan La Fesche Picotte display - Guided driving tour of the Winnebago reservation area including Dr. Susan La Fesche Picotte historical hospital site - Winnebago Tribe Cultural Museum